Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## What's new?

-Alfresco SDK 4.7 is a minor update to the SDK and extends support to Alfresco 23.1.
-Alfresco SDK 4.8 extends support to Alfresco 23.2.
+Alfresco SDK 4.7 is a minor update to the SDK and extends support to Content Services 23.1.
+Alfresco SDK 4.8 extends support to Content Services 23.2.

 ### Embracing containers and Docker

 The main change included in SDK 4.0 is the addition of container technologies.
-Specifically, the new SDK is highly based on [Docker](https://www.docker.com/){:target="_blank"} and [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} to offer a solution aligned with the architectural decisions made in Alfresco for version 6: moving towards microservices-oriented solutions.
+Specifically, the new SDK is highly based on [Docker](https://www.docker.com/){:target="_blank"} and [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} to offer a solution aligned with the architectural decisions made for version 6: moving towards microservices-oriented solutions.

 Working with Docker images gives the developers the opportunity to easily customize the deployment of the local environment to adapt it to their requirements.
 Adding, removing and configuring services in the environment is as easy as modifying the Docker Compose descriptor file.

 ### Support for Java 17

 [Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the latest Long Term Support (LTS) version that provides support for 3 years.
-Alfresco 7.3 or later already offers support for this version of the Java platform.
+Content Services 7.3 or later already offers support for this version of the Java platform.

 Alfresco SDK 4.5 or later has been modified to add support for Java 17, as well.
-This way, if you're working as a developer in customizations for Alfresco 7.3 or later, you must now use SDK 4.5 or later + JDK 17 to work on them.
+This way, if you're working as a developer in customizations for Content Services 7.3 or later, you must now use SDK 4.5 or later + JDK 17 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 17.

 ### Easy dependency configuration